-The CACTUS tool (Climate - Adaptation - Changes - Territories - Uses) was developed by the European IMCORE project on the adaptation of coastal populations to climate change.
+The CACTUS tool (Climate -Adaptation - Changes - Territories - Uses) was developed by the European IMCORE project on the adaptation of coastal populations to climate change.
 This evolving tool, available publicly online, aims to improve the consideration of climate change in public policies and facilitate the implementation of concrete adaptation actions.
 The Regional Natural Park of Morbihan Gulf (PNRGM) and the AMURE research laboratory of the University of Brest (UBO) worked with institutional, economic, and other key actors of the Morbihan Gulf to develop the tool.

-CACTUS is mainly intended for local authorities and elected representatives who wish to carry out actions to adapt to climate change, but it can also be useful for others, such as engineering firms and heritage managers.
+CACTUS is mainly intended for local authorities who wish to carry out actions to adapt to climate change, but it can also be useful for others, such as engineering firms and heritage managers.
 This tool enables local decision-makers and citizens to understand themes related to climate change and their interconnections, whether it is the change in species distribution areas, sea level rise, the consequences for shellfish farming or maritime built heritage.
-CACTUS encourages the questioning of climate issues for territories and the possible adaptation measures to mitigate their vulnerabilities.
-It can thus be used when planning coastal development projects and coastal heritage management projects.
+CACTUS encourages questioning climate issues and possible adaptation measures to mitigate vulnerabilities.
+It can thus be used when planning coastal development and heritage management projects.

-The CACTUS tool is based on around fifty thematic sheets that can be adapted to changing themes, built on the same template.
+CACTUS is based on around fifty thematic sheets that can be adapted to changing themes.
 These sheets are about types of spaces (e.g., aquatic, coastal, natural, heritage, coastal paths), activities (e.g., shellfish farming, fishing, salt farming, shipyards, yachting, tourism, cultural) or cross-cutting subjects (e.g., biodiversity, landscape, water, health, energy, ICT).
 The generic impacts of climate change (e.g., sea level rise) are presented on each CACTUS sheet with a focus on their consequences with regard to the theme concerned.
-The core of CACTUS sheets is based on a nonexhaustive and evolving list of questions that examines possible courses of action and their implications.
+The core of CACTUS sheets is based on a non-exhaustive and evolving list of questions that examines possible courses of action and their implications.
 What should we think about to adapt?
 What adaptation choices are possible and feasible?
 What are their repercussions and their interdependencies with other issues?
 CACTUS compares alternatives and identifies needs for their implementation (knowledge, methods, funding).
 To support further consideration, each sheet is completed by documentary resources (e.g., studies, videos, websites, contacts).
 Through cross-referencing the experiences of other regions, sheets are also illustrated by adaptation actions already implemented.
 Thus, CACTUS aims to stimulate debate, which makes it a helpful tool to inform deliberations within the context of participatory risk assessment.
-It presents the issues, asks questions, makes connections, but it does not provide a ready-made solution.
+It presents issues, asks questions, makes connections, but it does not provide a ready-made solution.
 It provides regions the opportunity to explore adaptation choices that suit them in terms of their environmental, social, economic, technological and political implications.